microsoft/pxt/docs/morejavascript.md

 * GC check together with exception check (use same global bit)
 * trigger GC when close to full, not exactly full
 * think about ISRs; but most likely not, since the IRQ can hit during GC cycle
+* note that the GC has to scan stacks of suspended threads; most likely before calling C++ functions that can suspend, we will need to save the `sp` to know which part of stack to scan
+* we also need to save `sp` before `blx` in `pxt::runAction`